-- Arrhythmias (an irregular heart beat) and other cardiac disorders under Listing 4.00, Cardiovascular Disorders.
+- Arrhythmia (an irregular heart beat) and other cardiac disorders under Listing 4.00, Cardiovascular Disorders.
 You should provide evidence such as an ECG (electrocardiogram), an exercise tolerance test, and a heart x-ray.

 - Weight loss under Listing 5.08, Weight Loss Due to Digestive Order.
 You would need to show a body mass index (BMI) of less than 17.50 during at least two visits within a 6-month period, despite treatment.

-- Strokes under Listing 11.00, Neurological Disorders.
+- Stroke under Listing 11.00, Neurological Disorders.
 You would need to show difficulties with your speech or communication, or interference with your ability to walk or use your hands/arms.